share-secrets-safely/cli/README.md

 The *vault library* and its types will change much more often, but we would expect it to settle from 5.0.

+### Roadmap to 4.1

+This should make the first release which can be publicised, as it should include all the material people might need to get started using _sheesy_ comfortably.

+ * [ ] Documentation for
+   * [ ] vault init
+   * [ ] ...

 ### Roadmap to 5.0

+The GPGME dependency is also the major flaw for usability, as it eventually goes down to the quirks of GPG itself.
+[SEQUOIA](https://gitlab.com/sequoia-pgp/sequoia) is a pure-Rust implementation of the PGP protocol, which would greatly help making *sheesy* even more usable.

+  * [ ] Use SEQUOIA instead of GPGME
+  * [ ] Provide a windows binary

+### Roadmap to 6.0

 #### Add the `pass` subcommand